What is the Best Husqvarna Chainsaw? For Homeowners and Pros (2023)

 Compared to other Husqvarna chainsaws, the brand’s 455 rancher model offers more user-friendly features.
 Although it’s a powerful gas chainsaw with a 20-inch bar length, its 2-cycle engine keeps users safe through an inertia-activated chain brake.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. Husqvarna 460 Rancher Gas Chainsaw

 Out of all the professional-grade chainsaws Husqvarna manufactures, its 460 Rancher gas model is undoubtedly the mightiest.
-Despite its massive motor capacity of 3.62 HP, this Husqvarna-made chainsaw runs on low vibration thanks to its LowVib technology.
+Despite its massive motor capacity of 3.62 HP, this Husqvarna chainsaw runs on low vibration thanks to its LowVib technology.

 It operates with an X-Torque engine, allowing the gas chainsaw to reduce fuel consumption and exhaust emissions while in use.
 You can also make quick adjustments through its easy-to-access, side-mounted chain tensioning system.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. Husqvarna 970515528 445 Chainsaw

-The best Husqvarna chainsaw doesn’t have to be too expensive, and that’s what Husqvarna 970515528 445 Chainsaw proved to us during the hands-on tests.
+The best Husqvarna chainsaw doesn’t have to be too expensive, and that’s what Husqvarna 970515528 445 Chainsaw proved to during the hands-on tests.
 At first glance, its rugged design assured us that the unit could withstand a demanding cutting environment.

 Although it’s not the most powerful Husqvarna chainsaw, you can use this 18-inch tool for regular yardwork, like pruning trees and making firewood.